schrockwell/bodyguard/README.md

   3. Wire up a [fallback controller](#controllers) to render this view on authorization failures.

-  4. Add `use Bodyguard.Context` to contexts that require authorization, and implement the `authorize/3` callback.
+  4. Add `@behaviour Bodyguard.Policy` to contexts that require authorization, and implement the `authorize/3` callback.

-  5. (Optional) Add `use Bodyguard.Schema` on schemas available for user-scoping, and implement the `scope/3` callback.
+  5. (Optional) Add `@behaviour Bodyguard.Schema` on schemas available for user-scoping, and implement the `scope/3` callback.

+  6. (Optional) Edit `web.ex` and add `import Bodyguard` to controllers, views, channels, and anywhere else to take advantage of the top-level API.

 ## Alternatives